reorderbench/reorderbench.github.io/_pages/about.md

 ReorderBench is a large-scale matrix benchmark built for matrix reordering.
 ReorderBench has the following features:

 - [x] Visual pattern recognition
-- [x] 2,835,000 binary matrices and 5,670,000 continuous matrices
-- [x] 450 real-world matrices featuring hybrid visual patterns
+- [x] 2,835,000 binary matrices, 5,670,000 continuous matrices, and 450 real-world matrices with expert-annotated visual patterns
 - [x] 4 visual patterns: block, off-diagonal block, star, and band
 - [x] 4 matrix sizes: 100x100, 200x200, 300x300, and 400x400
 - [x] Scores to measure the quality of visual patterns